xubingyue/avocadodb/Documentation/Books/stash/CollectionsAndDocuments.md

 The front-end allows you to browse through the collections and documents.
-If you need to administrate the database, please use the ArangoDB shell described in the next section.
+If you need to administrate the database, please use the AvocadoDB shell described in the next section.